-There are 10 parks in Benefit Zone 3 and eight parks in Benefit Zone 6, in addition to streetscapes and trails.
-Low assessment rates were established in these two benefit zones about 20 years ago and have not been increased since 1997, except for adjustments tied to the CPI (0.50–2.5 percent in past five years).
+There are 10 parks in Benefit Zone 3, in addition to streetscapes and trails.
+Low assessment rates Opens a New Window. were established in these two benefit zones about 20 years ago and have not been increased since 1997, except for adjustments tied to the CPI (0.50–2.5 percent in past five years).

 Today, there is a gap between maintenance costs and assessment revenues because water rates and service costs have increased faster than these CPI inflation adjustments.